Welcome to NOFA-NJ

 NOFA NJ Monthly Policy Happenings

-Farm Bill Initiatives
+Farm Bill Updates - IMPORTANT!

 NOFA Policy Coordination and Interstate Collaboration

 The seven NOFA chapters (New Hampshire, Vermont, New York, Massachusetts, Rhode Island, Connecticut and New Jersey) meet twice a month through a monthly meeting of the Interstate Council and a monthly meeting of the Interstate Policy Committee to discuss farm policy, coordinate communication among state chapters, and collaborate on state and federal agricultural policy issues.
+The NOFA-Interstate Policy Call is August 20, 2026.

 The NOFA Interstate Council facilitates collaboration among the chapters.
 It acts as an umbrella organization for projects of collective concern to educate our broad NOFA farmer community, gardeners, consumers, and land care professionals.
 All Northeast Organic Farming Association chapters offer educational conferences, workshops, farm tours, and printed materials in each of its seven states.